Is Watermelon Good for Your Teeth?

 What Causes Bad Oral Health?

 There isn’t just one single cause of poor oral health.
 Infrequent and improper brushing and flossing habits can lead to plaque buildup and inflammation.
 Genetics may also play a hand in contributing to oral health conditions, while someone’s epigenetics, such as the circumstances of their environment or decisions made that impact health, can impact the expression of those genetic traits.
-So, if your family has a history of less-than-ideal oral health, you still may be able to make certain decisions that lead to better conditions for yourself.
+So even if your family has a history of less-than-ideal oral health, you still may be able to make certain decisions that lead to better conditions for yourself.

 Additionally, various sugary, acidic foods can lead to the erosion of the enamel on your teeth, even if you brush two to three times a day.
 Foods you may not think could be harmful to your teeth, especially if not eaten in moderation, like coleslaw, salad dressing, dried fruit, citrus fruits, eggs, red meat, tomatoes, and pickled produce can all contribute to tooth decay.
 [1]